ece362-purdue/proton-labs/lab7-uart/README.md

 If it works, congratulations on making your first command shell!
 You can now use this to configure *any* peripheral on the RP2350, and you can extend it to add more commands as needed.

+It doesn't have to be just GPIO pins.
+Use this concept to quickly set up an SPI peripheral to communicate with a display, display some text, or change the text, all without having to recompile your code.
+Scale upwards, and you can use the shell to quickly check the status of sensors, read/write files on SD cards, display graphics on the TFT LCD in your kit, etc.  The possibilities are endless.

 It also doesn't have to be just peripherals - you can use these to automatically send commands to external devices like LCDs, or read sensors, or read/write to files on an SD card.
 Debugging those methods can get quite time-consuming if you just use the debugger, so having a command shell to quickly test things will be very useful.

 **And that's a wrap on the embedded labs!
-Congratulations on making it through!**
+Congratulations on making it through!**  Don't forget to go through the "project guide" labs on the main Labs repository page to get some ideas on what you can use for your project.

 ### Step 6: Confirm your checkoffs before leaving